MeeFoundation/docs/src/Architecture.md

 # Architecture

-### **Overview**
+## Agent

 The Mee architecture follows a decentralized, layered architecture shown below.
-We describe this archicture by considering a user, Alice, with her own device (e.g. a smart phone) as well as two other example relying parties (RPs) running remotely.
+We describe this archicture by considering a user, Alice, with her own device (e.g. a smart phone) as well as two other example other parties (OPs) running remotely.

 ![architecture](./images/architecture.png)